einavha/api.ubinary.com/affiliates/accounts.json.md

   "HasMoreData": 1,
   "PagingIndex": 101,
   "Accounts": [
-    . . .
+    ---
   ]
 ```

-Response indicates that there is more data - HasMoreData is 1
+Response indicates that there is more data - `HasMoreData` is 1

 In the next request use PagingIndex from the response above